Dead (film): Production

 The script was co-written by Sainsbury and Weal, with both also performing the two lead roles.
-Weal also directed and produced the film.
+Weal also directed and co-produced the film.
+It was shot over four weeks with a budget of $41,000.

 Release

 The film was released in New Zealand in August 2020, and internationally on 6 October 2020.

 The film was later released as an eight-part web series.
 In New Zealand, the series is available to view on TVNZ's free-to-air streaming service TVNZ+.

 Reception

 Kate Rodger of Newshub praised the film, stating that it had great performances and a cracking script.
 Rodger wrote that Dead "was, in fact, full of life, and death and was an unexpected delight" and gave it four out of five stars.
 Writing for Stuff, reviewer James Croot stated although there were some inspired moments, "Dead’s combination of the supernatural and silly behaviour just felt a little too forced," and rated the film three stars.
+Cath Clarke of the Guardian gave it 2 stars and says "Dead loses its way completely in the last 30 minutes, when the plot takes a turn for the mega bonkers – either the writers have consumed a large quantity of Marble’s trippy formula or have simply run out of decent ideas to stretch their sitcommy idea into a 90-minute film."

+Simon Morris from RNZ's At The Movies says "The good things about Dead are it’s well executed, and many of the performances are rather good – even strangely moving at times.
+But it does get a bit exhausting if you’re not in the mood and feels rather longer than its modest 90-minute length."
+In the Austin Chronicle Richard Whittaker gives it 2 stars and writes "It’s not that Dead is unfunny – it’s just not consistently funny enough.
+The jokes don’t always land, and sometimes they’re on-the-nose, like Marbles and Tagg taking about possession as a way to be inside each other.
+That’s where Dead really feels like a lost opportunity, and occasionally veers into the uncomfortable."

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 16 reviews, with an average rating of 6.4 out of 10.